kingkorf/webfonts.py/README.md

-Webfont.py
+Webfonts.py
 ===

-A small tool to easily download fonts from Google Web-fonts
+A small tool to easily download fonts from Google Web Fonts